 Desperate attempts of trying to diminish the moral in ratings, implicating racial injustices and instigating false acts of violence brought on by malicious white individuals, questions how much of an impact this film has made both good and bad.
 So, there’s definitely more history and depth to understanding why this film is viewed the way that it is.

-Now with that being said, how do we keep this going as this is not momentarily inspired by just a mere trend. since the first premiere of the film in Hollywood on January 29th, there have been many events, screenings, social gatherings and political stances not only in support of the film in itself but also through the acts of philanthropy where groups of people on social media began the Black Panther Challenge in order to provide an opportunity for under privileged children to see the film.
+Now with that being said, how do we keep this going as this is not momentarily inspired by just a mere trend. since the first premiere of the film in Hollywood, on January 29th, there have been many events, screenings, social gatherings and political stances.
+Not only in support of the film in itself but also through the acts of philanthropy where groups of people on social media began the Black Panther Challenge in order to provide an opportunity for under privileged children to see the film.
 Actors, music artist and even some of the cast themselves have contributed to the outreach of supporting our youth so they too can have a chance at being made to feel that they matter as well as feeling inspired.

-Michael B Jordan even teamed up with Brisk ice tea as an outreach for urban creatives that included a very hype and private event where an exclusive peek at the Black Panther costume and wardrobe were on display as well as rooms highlighting some of the moments in the film.
+Michael B Jordan even teamed up with Brisk ice tea as an outreach for urban creatives that included a very hype and private event, where an exclusive peek at the Black Panther costume and wardrobe were on display, as well as rooms highlighting some of the moments in the film.
 Let’s continue to incorporate more African pride and garments into our attire outside of our westernized fashion.
-Let’s invest more into ourselves and our own so we can fulfill the direct statements made in this film that brought on an epiphany to everyone watching.
+Let’s invest more into ourselves and our own so that we can fulfill the direct statements made in this film that brought on an epiphany to everyone watching.
 Most importantly, let’s not react to the willful ignorance of others and feed into the downward spiral of their fears, the fears that we will rise up.

 Seeing the camaraderie between each actor on social media and off speaks for itself that this wasn’t just a film quoting a dollar amount, that it shows to have depth and substance regardless of how hecklers might view it.
 Ryan Coogler recently wrote a sentiment to the cast, crew and all people who have inspired and supported this film, but really, we are thanking him and all those involved in knowing that this has changed the way in how we see ourselves beyond just our melanin.